 - Battery life could be better

-While these closed-back wireless headphones are very powerful, with 2 large 40mm aperture drivers, the sound quality is not as high-fidelity as more expensive options.
+While these closed-back wireless headphones are very powerful, with 2 large 40mm aperture drivers, the audio reproduction is not as high-fidelity as more expensive options.

 Sure, headphones shouldn’t be chosen on looks alone, but the House of Marley Positive Vibration 2 have a really sleek design (and from sustainable materials).